Vayne228/greenatom-test/README.md

 # greenatom-test

-This web-service recognizes your reviews as positive(green color) or as negavive(red color).
+This web-service recognizes your reviews as positive(green color) or as negative(red color).

 Usage: